Holomorphic sectional curvature, nefness and Miyaoka-Yau type inequality: Remarks on the almost nonpositive holomorphic sectional curvature

-Next we observe that Property (A) is preserved under the product of K\"ahler manifolds. \begin{prop} Let $X,Y$ be two compact K\"ahler manifolds and $Z:=X\times Y$ the product manifold with the product complex structure.
-If both $X$ and $Y$ satisfy Property (A), then $Z$ also satisfies Property (A). \end{prop} \begin{proof} To complete the proof, we need the following \\ \textbf{Claim}: \emph{Given a K\"ahler metric $\omega$ on $X$ and a K\"ahler metric $\eta$ on $Y$, if we choose two positive constants $A_1$ and $A_2$ satisfying $\sup_XH_{\omega}\le A_1$ and $\sup_YH_{\eta}\le A_2$, then the product K\"ahler metric $\chi:=\omega+\eta$ on $Z$ satisfies $\sup_ZH_{\chi}\le A_1+A_2$.} This Claim can be easily checked by using the definition of holomorphic sectional curvature and the product structure; so we omit the details here.
-By assumption, we fix a sequence of K\"ahler classes $\alpha_i$ on $X$ and $\beta_i$ on $Y$ such that $\mu_{\alpha_i}\alpha_i\to0$ and $\mu_{\beta_i}\beta_i\to0$.
+Next we observe that the almost nonpositive holomorphic sectional curvature is preserved under the product of K\"ahler manifolds. \begin{prop} Let $X,Y$ be two compact K\"ahler manifolds and $Z:=X\times Y$ the product manifold with the product complex structure.
+If both $X$ and $Y$ are of almost nonpositive holomorphic sectional curvature, then $Z$ is also of almost nonpositive holomorphic sectional curvature. \end{prop} \begin{proof} To complete the proof, we need the following \\ \textbf{Claim}: \emph{Given a K\"ahler metric $\omega$ on $X$ and a K\"ahler metric $\eta$ on $Y$, if we choose two positive constants $A_1$ and $A_2$ satisfying $\sup_XH_{\omega}\le A_1$ and $\sup_YH_{\eta}\le A_2$, then the product K\"ahler metric $\chi:=\omega+\eta$ on $Z$ satisfies $\sup_ZH_{\chi}\le A_1+A_2$.} This Claim can be easily checked by using the definition of holomorphic sectional curvature and the product structure; so we omit the details here.
+By assumption, we fix a sequence of K\"ahler classes $\alpha_i$ on $X$ and $\beta_i$ on $Y$ such that $0\le\mu_{\alpha_i}\alpha_i\to0$ and $0\le\mu_{\beta_i}\beta_i\to0$.
 We separate discussions into three cases as follows:\\

-\emph{Case 1: there exist a K\"ahler class $\alpha$ on $X$ with $\mu_\alpha=0$ and a K\"ahler class $\beta$ on $Y$ with $\mu_\beta=0$.} In this case we have $\mu_{\alpha+\beta}=0$.
+\emph{Case 1: there exist a K\"ahler class $\alpha$ on $X$ with $\mu_\alpha=0$ and a K\"ahler class $\beta$ on $Y$ with $\mu_\beta=0$.} In this case we have $\mu_{\alpha+\beta}\le0$.
 Indeed, for any $\epsilon>0$ we choose K\"ahler metrics $\omega_\epsilon\in\alpha$ and $\eta_\epsilon\in\beta$ such that $\sup_XH_{\omega_\epsilon}\le\epsilon$ and $\sup_YH_{\eta_\epsilon}\le\epsilon$, and define $\chi_\epsilon:=\omega_\epsilon+\eta_\epsilon$ be the product K\"ahler metric on $Z$.
-By the above Claim we have $\sup_ZH_{\chi_\epsilon}\le2\epsilon$, and so $\mu_{\alpha+\beta}=0$.\\
+By the above Claim we have $\sup_ZH_{\chi_\epsilon}\le2\epsilon$, and so $\mu_{\alpha+\beta}\le0$.\\

 \emph{Case 2: there exists a K\"ahler class $\alpha$ on $X$ with $\mu_\alpha=0$ and $\mu_{\beta_i}>0$ for every $i$.} For a fixed sequence of positive numbers $\epsilon_i$ with $\epsilon_i\to0$, we can choose K\"ahler metrics $\omega_i\in\alpha$ with $\sup_XH_{\omega_i}\le\epsilon_i$.
 Next we set $\tilde\beta_i:=\frac{\mu_{\beta_i}}{\epsilon_i}\beta_i$, which is a sequence of K\"ahler metrics on $Y$ with $\mu_{\tilde\beta_i}=\epsilon_i$.
 Notice that $\epsilon_i\tilde\beta_i=\mu_{\tilde\beta_i}\tilde\beta_i=\mu_{\beta_i}\beta_i\to0$.
 Now we choose for every $i$ a K\"ahler metric $\eta_i\in\tilde\beta_i$ with $\sup_YH_{\eta_i}\le2\epsilon_i$ and define K\"ahler metrics $\chi_i:=\omega_i+\eta_i$ on $Z$.
 By the above Claim we know $\sup_ZH_{\chi_i}\le3\epsilon_i$, and hence